EzzatELshazly/Magento-installation/README.md

 -  At this point, Magento is installed, and we can navigate to the backend at " http://yourdomain.com/admin_0ty6lcq "
 -  At my case " http://localhost/admin_zfc0hzf "
 > [!NOTE]
-> Note if there is an error when you try to access magento first put the right user replace " www-data user " with the real user you use in our case is magento user : `/etc/nginx/nginx.conf`
+> If there is an error when you try to access Magento, ensure you replace "www-data user" with the correct user you are using.
+In our case, it is the "magento".
+The file in /etc/nginx/nginx.conf.
 >
-> also make sure that the name of the server is right in `/etc/nginx/sites-enabled/magento.conf` so in our case is `localhost`
+> Also, make sure that the server name is correct in /etc/nginx/sites-enabled/magento.conf.
+In our case, it should be localhost.

 ![Magento access](https://github.com/user-attachments/assets/b05dc43e-5c85-4f21-bbdc-21e07550f7a4)

  ### Install Varnish:
- - Next as shown in the architecture we need install varinish and redis and we need to redirect any request from `80` http to varnish `8081`.
+ - Next, as shown in the architecture, we need to install Varnish and Redis.
+We also need to redirect any HTTP requests from port 80 to Varnish on port 8081.
  - This command will install the dependencies that are needed to configure the package repository:
 ```
 sudo apt-get install debian-archive-keyring curl gnupg apt-transport-https